alexlouden/python-opencv-notebook/README.md

 # python-opencv-notebook

-Ready to run jupyter notebook in docker, with Python 3.6, OpenCV 3.3 and more.
+Ready to run jupyter notebook in docker, with Python 3.6, OpenCV 3.3, OpenCV contrib, and some recommended python libraries for data science (numpy, pandas, sklearn, etc).

 ![](preview.png)